DavidASchonfeld/NaiveBayesianClassification/README.md

-# Naive Bayesian Classification
+# Naive Bayes Classification
 Code by David Schonfeld

-<br />Using Naive Bayesian Classification to classify a series of votes as being from a democrat or republican
+<br />This program uses Naive Bayes Classification to classify a series of votes as being from a democrat or republican.
-<br />There is no laplacian smoothCing in this script
+<br />There is no laplacian smoothing in this script.
 <br />This causes a "ZeroDivisionError" to occur if
 - a vote outcome (Y,N,Q) in classifying_data does not exist in the same vote column in training data for the political